 - The five (5) nominees receiving the most "For" votes from the holders of shares present at the Annual Meeting or represented by proxy and entitled to vote on the election of Directors will be elected.
 Only votes "For" or "Withheld" will affect the outcome.
-Abstentions and broker non-votes will be counted for quorum purposes, but will not be considered votes cast and will not affect the outcome. - The Plan Amendment will be approved if a majority of votes cast by the "disinterested" holders of shares present at the Annual Meeting or represented by proxy and entitled to vote are voted "For" the proposal.
-For purposes of this resolution, a "disinterested" stockholder is any stockholder other than an insider of the Company under the rules of the TSX-Venture Exchange or any associate of such an insider.
-Abstentions and broker non-votes will be counted for quorum purposes, but will not be considered votes cast and will not affect the outcome. - The ratification of the appointment of Marcum LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2017, will be approved if a majority of votes cast by holders of shares present at the Annual Meeting or represented by proxy and entitled to vote are voted "For" the proposal.
+Abstentions and broker non-votes will be counted for quorum purposes, but will not be considered votes cast and will not affect the outcome. - The ratification of the appointment of Marcum LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2018, will be approved if a majority of votes cast by holders of shares present at the Annual Meeting or represented by proxy and entitled to vote are voted "For" the proposal.
+Abstentions and broker non-votes will be counted for quorum purposes, but will not be considered votes cast and will not affect the outcome. - The Plan Amendment will be approved if a majority of votes cast by holders of shares present at the Annual Meeting or represented by proxy and entitled to vote are voted "For" the proposal.
 Abstentions and broker non-votes will be counted for quorum purposes, but will not be considered votes cast and will not affect the outcome.